grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 If instead you want to open a modal or trigger a background task without sending the user away from the current page, then you can provide a callback.

-### Example: create an extension point for displaying components?
+### Example: create an extension point for displaying components

 Component type extensions are simply React components, which you can render anywere in your plugin.